Admission to the MSCES

 The applicants whose GPA is less than 3.0 but greater than 2.5, or who lack not more than 18 units of prerequisite work (generally, 6 courses), may be accepted conditionally and must complete a program of study specified by the graduate coordinator at the time of admission before being given full admission.
 Students who successfully complete SSALI courses are eligible to apply to the MSCES program.

 How to Apply

-All prospective students must complete and send the Application Form along with a US $55.00 non-refundable check or money order payable to Sonoma State University.
+- Send a US $55.00 non-refundable check or money order payable to Sonoma State University.

 - Provide a personal statement (two pages double spaced).
 The statement should include information on how the degree will enhance career plans and meet educational goals.
 This document has considerable influence in the decision to admit applicants with attention given to written communication skills, clarity, and organization.